ykeren6/ada-template-website/index.md

 In the list, the articles that appear are part of the categories that were highlighted on the heatmap as being problematic, such as Everyday life and Science.

 And you, do you think you can do it without getting lost ?
 Would you have found your way to Borage ?
-Find out [here](https://dlab.epfl.ch/wikispeedia/play/?article=Latin).
+Find out <a href="https://dlab.epfl.ch/wikispeedia/play/" target="_blank" rel="noopener noreferrer">here</a>.

 <br><br>